-Since 1995, she has been an executive coach and adjunct faculty member with the Center for Creative Leadership, one of the top executive leadership institutions in the world.
-She has also been an adjunct coach with the National Leadership Institute at the University of Maryland since 2003.
-Her coaching clients include corporate and nonprofit executives as well as senior officers in the military.
+Since 1995, Syble has been an executive coach and adjunct faculty member with the Center for Creative Leadership, one of the top ten leadership institutions in the world.
+She has been working with Network of Executive Women (NEW) since 2016 and served at the National Leadership Institute at the University of Maryland for ten years.

-Before shifting to financial education, Syble spent 25 years as a child development specialist, working with school systems and nonprofits to provide training and program development.
-Syble has been an adjunct faculty member at Southern Connecticut State University, University of Nevada Reno, Teikyo Post University and the University of North Carolina at Greensboro.
-She was a doctoral fellow at University of Pittsburgh, received her Masters in Education at George Washington University and her B.A. in Economics with a minor in psychology from Rutgers University.
-She began her career as a Peace Corps volunteer, teaching in the Philippines.
+Syble began her career as a Peace Corps volunteer in the Philippines.
+Prior to developing Money Habitudes, she was a child development specialist, working with school systems and nonprofits to provide training and program development.
+She has been an adjunct faculty member at Southern Connecticut State University, University of Nevada Reno, Teikyo Post University and the University of North Carolina at Greensboro.
+She was a doctoral fellow at University of Pittsburgh, received her Masters in Education at George Washington University and her B.A. in Economics with a minor in psychology from Douglass College, Rutgers University.

 Cara Macksoud, FBS® is the Managing Director of Money Habitudes.
 She completed the Financial Therapy Graduate Certificate at Kansas State University and holds a BS in Finance from NYU Stern School of Business.
 She is a Certified Financial Behavior Specialist® and a member of the Financial Therapy Association where she serves on their business development committee.
 She is also a member of the Association of Financial Counseling and Planning Education (AFCPE) and is an AFC candidate.

 Prior to joining Money Habitudes, Cara was the CFO/COO for The Animation Project, an incentivized workforce development program for at-risk youth.
 Before her time in the nonprofit sector, Cara was an ETF trader for 12 years and, at the time, the youngest female to be given a trading seat on the floor of the NYSE.